Nancy-Jennifer/healthconnect-experience-lab/README.md

 **Professional Focus:** Performance & Decision Intelligence Analyst
 **Project Status:** Week 4 — Analytical Foundation Completed

+*This repository is a work in progress and will be progressively updated as the HealthConnect Experience Lab advances through subsequent project stages.*

 ---

 ## 1. Project Overview